-FBI to review black Muslim teen's hanging
+Family asks FBI to probe black teen's hanging

 The Lake Stevens police say they have already worked on the case with the FBI, which helped in the forensic examination of a family computer.

-The FBI's Seattle office said it would review, but not necessarily investigate, the death.
+The FBI's Seattle office said it is reviewing the case with police.

-"The FBI is communicating with our police partners.
-We are aware of circumstances of the individual's death and will review them with consideration of federal law," FBI spokeswoman Ayn Dietrich-Williams said.
-"If warranted, we may conduct further investigation.
+"Our review is providing additional investigators to consider the situation and ensure that LSPD has covered all appropriate leads," FBI spokeswoman Ayn Dietrich-Williams told CNN.

+In a separate statement, she said, "If warranted, we may conduct further investigation.
 A review does not necessarily result in the opening of an investigation."